ederoyd46/rust-serverless/README.md

 By default the project is compiled without Lambda support to run against a local DynamoDB instance running on `http://localhost:8000`.

 ### Start Local DynamoDB
 A docker-compose.yml has been provided.
-Run the command below to start a DynamoDB instance;
+Run the command below to start a DynamoDB instance.

 ```sh
 docker-compose up -d